nitishsanghi/Motion-Planning/RouteFinder/README.md

 # Route Planning Project

-This repo contains the code for the Route Planning project.
+This repo contains the code for the Route Planning project implemented in C++.
+The project extends the IO2D map display code to use A* to find a path between two points.
+A* is a informed search algorithm is popular in motion planning applications.

 ![Alt Text](https://media.giphy.com/media/JWofcMgtBVmw6XWuJR/giphy.gif)